 When You Need an Experienced Attorney, We’re Here for You

-Auto-pedestrian crashes in Texas and especially in the Dallas-Fort Worth area are frequently caused by careless driver behavior, so it’s important to understand your rights as a crash victim.
+Auto-pedestrian accidents in Texas and especially in the Dallas-Fort Worth area are frequently caused by careless driver behavior, so it’s important to understand your rights as an accident victim.
 If you were injured in an auto-pedestrian crash, The Hart Law Firm wants to help you receive the best compensation possible.
 Call us today at 817-380-4888 to discuss your case.